-Jennifer Bonner is Assistant Professor of Architecture at Harvard University Graduate School of Design and Director of MALL.
+Jennifer Bonner is Associate Professor of Architecture at Harvard University Graduate School of Design and Director of MALL.

 Born in Alabama, Bonner is a recipient of an AR Award for Emerging Architecture (Architectural Review), Emerging Voices Award (American Institute of Architects/ Young Architects Forum), and two Faculty Design Awards (Association of Collegiate Schools of Architecture).